Klortho/flextree/README.md

 # Compiling and running

+* Clone this repository, and also Klortho/d3-flextree.
+* Create a softlink from this repo's src/test/resources/test-cases to d3-flextree's test-cases directory.
 * Download and install Eclipse.
 * Download the SWT binaries from [here](https://www.eclipse.org/swt/), for whatever platform you are on.